EshaanPadhye2611/Company_Network_System/README.md

 Cisco Networking Equipment: Routers, multilayer switches, and wireless access points to ensure robust connectivity and performance.

 Security Implementations: ACLs, SSH, OSPF, and VLAN configurations to secure network data and manage access controls efficiently.

+Download the Cisco Packet tracer from its official site and then open this file to run securely the project.